Computer Science (CSC)

 Through Microsoft Excel, students will be led through an exploration of a powerful spreadsheet program.
 After a review of the basic commands and functionality, students will be challenged to manipulate specific data for informative reporting that is visually, accurately and dynamically representative of the learning objective.
 To accomplish this task advanced formulas, search strategies, and data analysis tools will be incorporated into learning projects including mastery of Pivot Tables and Pivot Charts.
 Further studies will include strategies for managing large data sets, linking and importing external data, mitigating security issues, and working toward automation.
 Upon completion of the course, students will have sufficient preparation if they wish to take the Microsoft Excel Expert Exam for the Microsoft Office Specialist Certificate.

-CSC 225 Object-Oriented Programming 4 credits
+CSC 222 Introductory Programming with Java 4 credits

 CSC 230 Database Design 4 credits